apsunke/ant332_labguide/ANT332_lab_guide.md

 #### Filebeat -> Logstash -> Amazon ES
 Filebeat is a light-weight agent that can tail log files and push the data to Logstash.

-# Data pipeline step 2: Fluentd and Fluentbit
+# Data pipeline 2: Fluentd and Fluentbit

 Similarly to the previous pipeline, Fluentd is another popular open-source alternative to collect metrics and logs.
 Fluentbit is part of the same family of product and acts as a more light-weight forwarder.